axelpalwo/holbertonschool-low_level_programming/README.md

-This repository is made for learning C language
+This repository was made to improve the C language